Eucalyptus longifolia: Ecology

-The woollylbutt can regenerate via epicormic buds if its crown is damaged by bushfire.
+The woollybutt can regenerate via epicormic buds if its crown is damaged by bushfire.
 Trees live for over a hundred years.
 Along with many bird species the grey-headed flying fox (Pteropus poliocephalus) and little red flying fox (P. scapulatus) feed on nectar produced by the woollybutt flowers.

 Uses

 The dark red timber is hard and resistant to water, and termites.
 It has been used in railway sleepers and other general construction.
 The woollybutt is also important in beekeeping and the honey industry.
 It is useful as a shade tree or windbreak in paddocks, but grows too large for the average garden.